Wilkes University extends congratulations to our graduating students and their families.

 Please be on time for the line-up of graduates.
 Those who are not in line in academic regalia as the procession begins will not be able to march in the parade of graduates with their classmates.

 Masters and Doctoral students will assemble at the Arnaud C. Marts Center (274 South Franklin Street) beginning at 8:30 a.m.
 The final line-up of graduates will begin at 9:15 a.m.
-Graduates will leave from the Arnaud C. Marts Center to process to the University Center on Main (UCOM) at 9:45 a.m.
+Graduates will leave from the Arnaud C. Marts Center to process to the Simms Center at 9:45 a.m.
 Do not bring valuables to the Arnaud C. Marts Center as there will be no place to lock them away.

 Bachelors Degree graduates will assemble at the Arnaud C. Marts Center (274 South Franklin Street) beginning at 1:30 p.m.
 The final line-up of graduates will begin at 2:15 p.m.
-Graduates will leave from the Arnaud C. Marts Center to process to the University Center on Main (UCOM) at 2:45 p.m.
+Graduates will leave from the Arnaud C. Marts Center to process to the Simms Center at 2:45 p.m.
 Do not bring valuables to the Arnaud C. Marts Center as there will be no place to lock them away.

 Earl and Sedor Photography will take a photograph of each graduate when the President awards the diploma.
 Earl and Sedor will provide information to all graduates as to how they can access their proofs online.
 No one, except for the professional photographer and the media with appropriate credentials, will be allowed near the stage area for the purpose of taking photographs or videotaping.

-The commencement ceremony will be videotaped.
+The commencement ceremony will be recorded.
 The video will be archived on the University's website for later viewing.

 All University parking lots will be open and available for parking on Commencement day.
-The University will operate its shuttles prior to and after the ceremonies to assist guests moving from the parking lots to the University Center on Main (UCOM) and back.
+The University will operate its shuttles prior to and after the ceremonies to assist guests moving from the parking lots to the Simms Center and back.
 Parking for persons with disabilities is available at the parking lot for the Karambelas Media and Communication Center (141 South Main Street).

 Special Assistance Seating

-Special seating for guests with mobility impairments is available on the floor and on the first level of the stands at the Marts Center.
+Special seating for guests with mobility impairments is available.
 Because of space constraints one escort may accompany the mobility-impaired individual to the special seating area.
-Arrangements for disability seating can be made by dialing the Office of Student Affairs at (570) 408-4100 no later than May 14, 2020.
+Arrangements for disability seating can be made by dialing the Office of Student Affairs at (570) 408-4100 no later than May 18, 2022.